Try focusing on the word “free.”

-If you’re just catching up, in the last couple of weeks Heather’s been talking about “power words” – those conversions-driving words that have been tried and tested by the copywriting community since pre-internet time.
+If you’re just catching up, Heather’s been talking about “power words” – those conversions-driving words that have been tried and tested by the copywriting community since pre-internet time.
 When weaved into your content, these power words can help increase your conversion rates by eliciting an emotional response from your readers.

 So… how can you fail to correctly leverage that sexy power word, “free”?
 As easily as you fail to let your readers fail to understand the real value of it.